 - Lack of covered storage space in cab

-This is Volkswagen Commercial Vehicle's most popular model, and by a considerable margin.
-It's typically the second bestselling medium van in the UK, and comes in a huge range of variants.
-There's even an electric version in the pipeline.
+This is Volkswagen Commercial Vehicles' most popular model, by a considerable margin.
+It's typically the second-bestselling medium van in the UK, and comes in a huge range of variants.

 The most desirable medium van?

-This desirablility continues with the T6, which combines the solid and reputable underpinnings of the previous generation Transporter with some of the latest driver aids and safety systems from the Volkswagen passenger car division.
+This desirability continues with the T6 and T6.1, which combine the solid and reputable underpinnings of the previous-generation Transporter with some of the latest driver aids and safety systems from the Volkswagen passenger car division.

 VW Transporter rivals

-Medium van buyers should also consider the Renault Trafic / Vauxhall Vivaro / Fiat Talento and Nissan NV300 family, as well as the Citroen Dispatch / Peugeot Expert / Toyota Proace triplets, which have the newest underpinnings on the market (though not necessarily the best).
+Medium van buyers should also consider the Renault Trafic / Fiat Talento / Nissan NV300 family, as well as the closely related Citroen Dispatch / Peugeot Expert / Toyota Proace / Vauxhall Vivaro ranges, which have the newest underpinnings on the market (though not necessarily the best).

-Few of these competitors come anywhere close to proividing the wide range of choice the VW Transporter offers, however.
+Few of these competitors provide the breadth of choice the VW Transporter offers, however.